tonycpmeum/input_record_playback/readme.md

 # Autoclicker with Script Recording

-A cross-platform autoclicker built with PySide6.
-(Hotkey config and notification not yet implemented.)
+A cross-platform autoclicker / input playback automation - built with PySide6.

 ## Setup